Bum Farto: Career

 Farto became a fireman in 1942 and worked his way up at the fire station from lieutenant to captain and finally to fire chief in 1964.
 In a Miami Herald profile, Farto was described as an excessively alert "man of motion" who did not plausibly sit behind desks and for whom being still "just doesn't look natural".

-Fire Chief Farto, who also managed a little league team, was well known for his flamboyant style and ostentatious behavior.
+Fire Chief Farto, who also managed a little league baseball team, was well known for his flamboyant style and ostentatious behavior.
 He was frequently seen smoking large cigars and wearing gold jewelry and rose-tinted glasses.
 He wore red outfits, typically red suits, to ward off evil spirits, and his home featured red walls and red living room carpet.
 This preference was attributed to a belief in voodoo, but Farto's friend Charles Felton said Farto was dedicated to the worship of Saint Barbara as part of the Santería religion.
-Bum Farto drove a lime green Ford Galaxie 500 with mirrored tint, chrome hubcaps, an "El Jefe" license plate, and "El Jefe" written on its side.
+Bum Farto drove a lime green Ford Galaxie 500 with mirrored tint, chrome hubcaps, an "El Jefe" vanity plate, and "El Jefe" written on its side.
 He wore a gold double-headed fire axe pinned to his tie.

 In 1968, the Key West Civil Service Board issued him a 30-day suspension from his fire chief role on eight charges, including forging another fireman's signature to cash a $90.73 check.
 The Civil Service Board, which was headed by Fire Chief Farto's nephew, attracted controversy when it ultimately did not uphold the suspension.
 In January 1971, Farto drove into a motorcycle patrolman and was charged for failing to yield to an emergency vehicle.
 Later that month, he fell into an irrigation canal while on a fire call.
 Several nearby emergency responders had to rescue him since he could not swim.